 In 2005, the Department of Anthropology at ASU was succeeded by the School of Human Evolution and Social Change, a transdisciplinary unit that fuses social and natural science research on the interactions among human biology, cultures, and societies from the distant past to the present day.
 Within SHESC, IHO faculty anchor an Evolutionary Anthropology research and training focus.

-In 2008, Professor Donald Johanson stepped aside as IHO Director to become Founding Director.
+In November 2009, Professor Donald Johanson stepped aside as IHO Director to become Founding Director.
 Professor William Kimbel was appointed Director of IHO and Professor Curtis Marean became Associate Director.
-During Kimbel's tenure as director, IHO's research expanded from a core of traditional archaeology, geology, paleoanthropology, and zooarcheaology research to include genetic inquiry, primatology, and the emergence of human uniqueness.
-IHO researchers grew from six core faculty to 18 core and affiliated researchers, creating a synergy for understanding "how we became human" outside of traditional academic and scientific silos.
+During Kimbel's tenure, IHO's research expanded from a core of traditional archaeology, geology, paleoanthropology, and zooarcheaology research to include genetic inquiry, primatology, and the emergence of human uniqueness.
+IHO researchers grew from six to 18 researchers, creating a synergy for understanding "how we became human" outside of traditional academic and scientific silos.

 Beginning July 1, 2021, IHO welcomed a new director, Yohannes Haile-Selassie PhD.
 Haile-Selassie is one of the world's foremost experts in paleoanthropology, known for major fossil discoveries in the African Rift Valley and extensive scholarship in human origins.